Legyver/selexml/README.md

    1. Any element tag like &lt;course&gt; can be mapped to a table named 'course'
    2. Any attribute like &lt;attr course="20573"&gt; can be mapped to an element like &lt;course&gt;20573&lt;/course>
    3. Therefore, named attributes can also be mapped to tables.
+   4. Nested elements/attributes become their own table based on their name.
+If their name is the same as a parent element, these contexts will be merged for the context of search, but split out to their original hierarchy in the result tree.
 2. Mapping XML to columns
    1. Any element like &lt;reg_num&gt;10577&lt;/reg_num&gt;can be mapped to a column named 'reg_num'
    2. Since we can represent named attributes as elements (1.2 above), attributes can be similarly mapped